 - C&I 675 Professional Launch Workshop series (3 credits)

-In the final summer, students will complete their master’s projects under the direction of their major professors, examining an area of their practice using varied current research. the project will show evidence of reflection and opportunities for further investigate concepts from previous semesters.
+In the final summer, students will complete their master’s projects under the direction of their major professors, examining an area of their practice using varied current research.
+The project will show evidence of reflection and opportunities for further investigation of concepts from previous semesters.